neighborhoods/PrefabFitness/UseCase82/README.md

 #### Getting Started
 1. Navigate to the root of UseCase82 on your terminal
 2. Run `composer install` to install the project dependencies
-3. Run `./expose-nhds-tld`.
-This allows us to make local requests to the `nhds` top level domain in the test request below.
 4. Run `docker-compose build && docker-compose up -d` to build and start the Nginx, Postgres, Redis, and PHP containers
 5. Run `docker-compose exec prefab_fitness ./bin/database_setup.sh` to create the prefab_fitness database, run migrations, and seed the database with mock data
 6. Run `./vendor/bin/prefab` to run Prefab and generate the Listing HTTP endpoint